 The Resistant Act of Remembrance

-A few days ago, the anniversary of Aaron Bushnell’s death was marked.
-I might have forgotten what happened a year ago on February 25th had it not been amplified by social media organizers.
-I’d be lying if I said it wasn’t hard to wrap my head around.
-Or that I have a solid understanding of the ancient practice of self-immolation or its relationship to acts of resistance embodied in people like Mohamed Bouazizi, who catalyzed the Arab Spring
+A few days ago, the anniversary of Aaron Bushnell’s death passed.
+I might have forgotten what happened on February 25th a year ago, had it not been amplified by organizers on social media.
+I’d be lying if I said it wasn’t hard to wrap my head around—or that I have a solid understanding of the ancient practice of self-immolation or its relationship to acts of resistance embodied in people like Mohamed Bouazizi, who catalyzed the Arab Spring

 Comment & share with Mimi below <3